tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 This allows both `LightsabersController` and `Jedis::LightsabersController` to define their own `show` action.

-In addition, you now have an `app/controllers/jedis` directory and na mespace to places all of the other resources that are from the perspective of an individual jedi.
+In addition, you now have an `app/controllers/jedis` directory and namespace to places all of the other resources that are from the perspective of an individual jedi.

 As you may have guessed, this organizational pattern extends to the view as well.
 This is great since the way you display a lightsaber by itself vs in the context of a specific jedi may vary greatly (this holds true when rendering JSON in an API scenario as well!)